Data Center Visibility with RFID (Update Aug 2022)

 A typical data center can be inventoried in three minutes to 30 minutes with a single SimplyRFiD Wave handheld.

 Of course, you'll still need to locate missing items.
-RFID tells you when things move (found at a new rack location), or by adding in doorway sensors (SimplyRFiD Aura readers), RFID tells you automatically when an asset left the building.
+RFID tells you when things move (found at a new rack location), or by adding in doorway sensors, RFID tells you automatically when an asset left the building.

 Take a look at our TM4 tags for metal front servers.
 These are durable, small tags (4 centimeters) and only work well on metal surfaces.
-Most data centers use TM4.
+Most data centers use TM4 on blades.

-The IQ6 is excellent if you don't know the surface (metal, glass, plastic, or cardboard).
+The TA454 is excellent if you don't know the surface (metal, glass, plastic, or cardboard).
 They are a bit larger, but they work on everything.
-The biggest issue is they are often too tall on data center equipment.
+The biggest issue is they are often too large on data center equipment.

-Finally our TX are great on plastic-front servers.
+Finally our TR800 are great on plastic-front servers.
 They are a low-cost option if you've got a plastic bezel.

-Scan the RFID tag placed on the server to link the product information to the RFID code.
+Scan the RFID tag placed on the server using Wave QT (QuickTag) to link the product information to the RFID code.

 Once you've tagged your items, it's easy to select a location, scan your RFID Tags, and see 'what's missing'.
 A list of missing servers can be exported or shared via CSV/Excel format.